awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 + **Partner\_SPID** – The optional partner SPID \(service provider ID\) value\.
 Only used for PingFederate\.

 If you are using a browser plugin for one of these services, the connection URL can also include:
-+ **Login\_URL** –The URL for the resource on the identity provider's website when using the SAML or Azure AD services through a browser plugin\.
++ **Login\_URL** –The URL for the resource on the identity provider's website when using the Security Assertion Markup Language \(SAML\) or Azure AD services through a browser plugin\.
 This parameter is required if you are using a browser plugin\.
 + **Listen\_Port** – The port that the driver uses to get the SAML response from the identity provider when using the SAML or Azure AD services through a browser plugin \.
 + **IdP\_Response\_Timeout** – The amount of time, in seconds, that the driver waits for the SAML response from the identity provider when using the SAML or Azure AD services through a browser plugin\.

-For information on additional connection string properties, see [JDBC driver version 2\.0 configuration options](jdbc20-configuration-options.md)\.
+For information on additional connection string properties, see [Options for JDBC driver version 2\.0 configuration](jdbc20-configuration-options.md)\.